-Theologically and philosophically informed ruminations on everything between summit to shore, especially kayaking, sailing, backpacking, climbing, religion, spirituality, philosophy, theology, politics, culture, travel, and the New York City borough of Queens, particularly the neighborhood of Ridgewood, by John Edward Harris, a progressive Presbyterian Church (U.S.A.)
+Theologically and philosophically informed ruminations on everything between summit to shore, especially kayaking, sailing, backpacking, climbing, religion, spirituality, philosophy, theology, politics, culture, and travel by John Edward Harris, a progressive Presbyterian Church (U.S.A.)
 Minister of Word and Sacrament.

 Thursday, November 1, 2012

 Dawn has broken the third day after hurricane Sandy made landfall

 along the central Jersey shore.
 New York City, the city that never sleeps, is

 starting to emerge from its nap in the tomb carved by Sandy.

 Bus service has sort of resumed.
 Limited subway service is

 available but not running into lower Manhattan, or from Brooklyn and Queens